 If you leave your pet alone during the day, make sure to give him plenty of exercise in the morning.
 Take him for a walk, play a game of fetch or allow him plenty of time to roam around the backyard before you go.

 Don't expect to come home from work and sit on the couch while your dog lies quietly next to you.
-If he has been alone all day, he'll need plenty of exercise when you get home.
+If he has been alone all day, he'll need plenty of exercises when you get home.

 If you can't commit to this, it's best not to adopt a dog.
 They require a lot of time and attention, or negative behaviors (like chewing) will certainly become an issue.